yravinderkumar33/data-assignment/README.md

 Steps
-1 - DataProduct - build the FAT Jar and copy to jars/spark folder
+1 - DataProduct - build the FAT Jar and copy to jars/spark folder.
-2-  Flink-job - build the FAT Jar and copy to jars/flink folder
+2-  Flink-job - build the FAT Jar and copy to jars/flink folder.